Crohn's & Colitis Foundation

-The Crohn's & Colitis Foundation (CCF) is a volunteer-driven non-profit organization dedicated to finding cures for Crohn's disease and ulcerative colitis and improving the quality of life of children and adults affected by these digestive diseases.
-Founded by Shelby Modell and Irwin M. Rosenthal, and formerly known as National Foundation for Ileitis and Colitis and Crohn's and Colitis Foundation of America, it was incorporated on December 17, 1965.
-CCF has more than 50,000 members, served by the national headquarters, as well as over 40 chapters nationwide.
+The Crohn's & Colitis Foundation (The Foundation) is a volunteer fueled non-profit organization in the US that works to fund research to find cures for Crohn's disease and ulcerative colitis, collectively known as inflammatory bowel disease (IBD), and to improve the quality of life of children and adults affected by these digestive diseases.
+Founded by Shelby and William Modell, Suzanne and Irwin Rosenthal, and Dr. Henry Janowitz, it was launched publicly on September 12, 1967, as the National Foundation for Ileitis and Colitis.
+(The Foundation was later renamed the Crohn's & Colitis Foundation of America and is now the Crohn's & Colitis Foundation.)
+It was incorporated on December 17, 1965.
+The Foundation serves millions of patients diagnosed with IBD in the U.S., through its national headquarters in NYC, and more than 30 chapters nationwide.

-Research, educational workshops and symposia, together with CCF's scientific journal, Inflammatory Bowel Diseases, enable medical professionals to keep pace with this rapidly growing field.
+Research, educational workshops, as well as symposia, along with the Foundation's scientific journal, Inflammatory Bowel Diseases, enable medical professionals to keep pace with this rapidly growing field.
 The National Institutes of Health has commended the Foundation for "uniting the research community and strengthening IBD research".
-The Foundation ranks third among leading health non-profits in the percentage of expense devoted to mission-critical programs, with at least 80 cents of every dollar CCF spends going toward medical research, professional education, and patient support.
+The Foundation ranks third among leading health non-profits in the percentage of expense devoted to mission-critical programs, with at least 80 cents of every dollar the Foundation spends going toward medical research, professional education, and patient support.

 Research

-CCF funds studies at medical institutions, nurtures investigators at the early stages of their careers, and finances underdeveloped areas of research to find the causes of and cures for Crohn's and colitis.
-CCF has provided more than $150 million for Crohn's and colitis research to date.
+The Crohn's & Colitis Foundation funds studies at medical institutions, nurtures investigators at the early stages of their careers, and finances underdeveloped areas of research to find the causes of and cures for Crohn's and colitis.
+The Foundation has provided more than $500 million for Crohn's and colitis research to date.

-Patient and Professional Education and Support
+Patients and Caregivers

-The Crohn's & Colitis Foundation offers literature and patient support services nationally as well as through its forty regional chapters.
-The Foundation provides information and education for the estimated 3.1 million inflammatory bowel disease (IBD) patients and their families through a variety of periodicals (Take Charge, Under the Microscope), books, awareness campaigns, local chapter events, Webcasts, and through its web site.[3]
+The Crohn's & Colitis Foundation offers literature and patient support services nationally as well as through its more than 30 regional chapters.
+The Foundation provides information and education for the estimated 1 in 100 inflammatory bowel disease (IBD) patients and their families through a variety of periodicals (Take Charge, Under the Microscope), books, awareness campaigns, local chapter events, Webcasts, and through its web site.[3]
 Due to its extensive public awareness and outreach efforts, the Foundation reaches at least one out of every 18 patients, compared to the Arthritis Foundation, with one out of every 85, or the Juvenile Diabetes Research Foundation, with one out of every 435.

 Advocacy

 Advocacy is a major component of the Crohn's & Colitis Foundation's mission.
-Its advocates are not only patients, but family members, friends, caregivers, and doctors who want to make their voices heard and see a future free from Crohn's and colitis.
-CCF advocates call for increased Federal funding for Crohn's and colitis research and awareness programs designed to improve the lives of patients and improved access to care.
+Its advocates are not only patients, but family members, friends, caregivers, and healthcare professionals who want to make their voices heard and see a future free from IBD.
+The Foundation advocates on behalf of IBD patients, caregivers, and healthcare providers.
+Foundation advocates call for increased Federal funding for Crohn's and colitis research and awareness programs designed to improve the lives of patients and improved access to care.